PederAndersson/assignment_2/README.md

 # assignment_2 – Multi-Sensor Monitoring System

-Console-based OOP project that simulates a small multi-sensor environment system.
+Console-based OOP project that simulates a multi-sensor environment system with real-time monitoring capabilities.
-It reads values from three virtual sensors, stores measurements, calculates basic statistics, and supports CSV import/export via a simple text menu.
+It reads values from virtual sensors, stores measurements, calculates statistics, and includes an Observer-based alarm system with CSV import/export via an interactive menu.

 ---